Current Cases

 Litigation against Bank of America continues.

-Cohen Milstein represents Iowa Public Employees’ Retirement System (IPERS), Los Angeles County Employees Retirement Association (LACERA), Orange County Employees Retirement Association (OCERA), and Sonoma County Employees’ Retirement Association (SERA).
+Cohen Milstein and Quinn Emanuel represent the class of investors, led by Cohen Milstein clients: Iowa Public Employees’ Retirement System (IPERS), the Los Angeles County Employees Retirement Association (LACERA), the Orange County Employees Retirement System (OCERA), the Sonoma County Employees Retirement Association (SERA), and Quinn Emanuel’s client: Torus Capital LLC.

 Other Important Rulings